peiciwu/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image12]

-The scaling idea is based on the relative vehicle size to decide scale up/down.
-For example, the furthest vehicle should be scaled up (thus, set to 0.75), and to help detect the exiting vehicle, `cells_per_step = 1` is given using the existing scale of 1.25 and 1.5 to increase chances of detection.
+The scaling idea is to scale up or down based on the relative sizes between detected and un-detected vehicles.
+For example, the furthest vehicle should be scaled up as it is smaller (thus set to 0.75), and to increase chances of detecting the vehicle exiting the video, a smaller `cells_per_step` is used (set to 1).

 Note that the region is hard coded which can only work on the project video.
 A better approach is needed.